How the Jets fell head over heels for Sam Darnold, then agonized

 Mike Maccagnan attended his first Sam Darnold game on Oct.
 27, 2016, at the Los Angeles Coliseum, but he certainly wasn't there to scout the redshirt freshman.
 No, he flew cross country to check out the other quarterback, Cal's Davis Webb, but what he saw that night from Darnold -- more important, what he heard about him -- would resonate for the next 18 months.

-It culminated last Thursday when the New York Jets, blown away that Darnold wasn't picked by the Cleveland Browns or New York Giants, happily took the former USC star with the third overall choice in the NFL draft.
+It culminated last Thursday when the New York Jets, blown away that Darnold wasn't picked by the Cleveland Browns or New York Giants, happily took the former Southern California star with the third overall choice in the NFL draft.
 When he learned the Giants were taking Saquon Barkley, the Jets' general manager flashed a "I-can't-believe-this-just-happened" look to his right-hand man in the war room, Brian Heimerdinger.

-It was one of those moments scouts and personnel men dream about.
+It was one of those moments scouts and personnel dream about.

 The Jets scouted Darnold so intensely last season that Maccagnan flew to the West Coast on four consecutive weekends to watch him play, twice returning on red-eye flights immediately after the game so he could watch the Jets on Sunday.
-From last September to April 15, the day of a secret workout on the USC campus, Maccagnan made seven Darnold trips to California.
+From last September to April 15, the day of a secret workout on the Southern California campus, Maccagnan made seven Darnold trips to California.
 Each time, he left thinking the same thing: We love him, but we'll never get him.

 Well, they got him, and they believe he has the potential to develop into their first true franchise quarterback since Joe Namath a half-century ago.
 Here's a look at how it unfolded:

 Oct.
-27, 2016: During pregame warm-ups, Maccagnan struck up a conversation with a member of the USC coaching staff.
+27, 2016: During pregame warm-ups, Maccagnan struck up a conversation with a member of the Southern California coaching staff.
 Unsolicited, the staff member started gushing about the 19-year-old quarterback who saved their season.
 The Trojans started 1-2, changed quarterbacks and now they were riding a three-game winning streak with the precocious Darnold in charge.
 You're going to want this kid in a year or two, the guy told him.

 Maccagnan had heard of Darnold, but he really didn't know much about him.
 Now he was getting an earful from the staffer, who went on and on about Darnold -- how he dominated as the scout-team quarterback and how, upon his promotion, he got the entire team to believe in him in a short period of time.

 Scouts live for this kind of intel, so Maccagnan filed it away in his memory bank.
 He returned to the business at hand, scouting Webb, but he couldn't help notice Darnold that night.
-He threw five touchdown passes in USC's 45-24 victory.
+He threw five touchdown passes in Southern California's 45-24 victory.

 Sept.
 2, 2017: This was a busy time in the NFL -- cutdown weekend -- but Maccagnan squeezed in a trip to Los Angeles to watch Darnold in his season opener against Western Michigan.
 He flew out shortly after completing the blockbuster Sheldon Richardson trade, which netted a second-round pick -- one of three second-rounders they used six months later to trade up to No. 3 overall.
 Now a national sensation after his epic Rose Bowl performance, Darnold didn't have one of his better games, throwing two interceptions.
-The Trojans won, 49-31.
+The Trojans won 49-31.

 Sept.
-9: Maccagnan returned to Los Angeles to watch USC in a prime-time game against Stanford.
+9: Maccagnan returned to Los Angeles to watch Southern California in a prime-time game against Stanford.
 As usual, he sat in the stands, not the press box, giving him an up-close view of the action.
-He bought a ticket behind the USC bench to observe what can't be seen on TV: player interaction on the bench, body language and body build.
+He bought a ticket behind the Southern California bench to observe what can't be seen on TV: player interaction on the bench, body language and body build.

 Most talent evaluators prefer the eye-in-the-sky perspective, but Maccagnan believes he can learn more about players from the ground level.
 Are they one of the guys?
 How do they handle adversity?
 On this night, he saw Darnold working the bench, congratulating teammates after big plays and providing energy in his California-cool kind of way.
-He threw four touchdowns against a tough defense, leading USC to a 42-24 win.
+He threw four touchdowns against a tough defense, leading Southern California to a 42-24 win.

 Afterward, Maccagnan took a red-eye so he could attend the Jets' season opener in Buffalo.